-The theatre was founded in 1929 by Emanuel Maceška as the largest and most modern cinema in Prague.
+The theatre was founded in 1929 by Emmanuel Maceska as the largest and most modern cinema in Prague.

 Much of the original fittings and furnishings including stained glass windows and elaborate lighting remain unchanged today, making a trip to the theatre a little bit like traveling back in time – all the way back to the glory days of the First Czechoslovak Republic (1918 - 1938)

-After the Velvet Revolution, ownership was restored to the Maceška family and remains so today.
-In January 2014, the family agreed to rent the cinema to Frenchman, Jean-Christophe Gramont.
+In January 2014, the Maceska family who owns the building agreed to rent the theatre to Frenchman, Jean-Christophe Gramont.

 One of Jean-Christophe’s first decisions was swap the name Illusion for Royal – thus helping convey the regal status of the district which is inextricably tied to the era of Charles IV and the famous Royal Vineyards he cultivated here.
 He also hopes the title will depict the elegant look and style the theatre was so famed for in the past.

-was born in France, is an entrepreneur and has been living in Prague since 2003.
-He spent considerable time looking for a space to dedicate to the arts, especially old movies.
+Jean- Christophe Gramont , Director was born in France, is an entrepreneur and has been living in Prague since 2003.
+He spent considerable time looking for a space to dedicate to the arts, especially iconic movies and music .
 When he stumbled across the then Illusion theatre, it was like love at first sight; he knew there and then that he’d finally found his dream venue.

-Just a few months later and the theatre is ready to open its doors to the public and the result is well worth the wait.
+Just a few months later and the theatre was ready to open its doors to the public and the result is well worth the wait.

 Renata Slamkova, designer